Using the Student Overview Page

 Teachers can review some basic information about a student, including the details on the last completed ORR assignment.

-This Summary lists your student’s name, grade, and various information about the last assignment the student has completed, such as the passage title, its reading level, the date the student completed the assignment and their proficiency score on the assignment.
+This Summary lists your student’s name, grade, and various information about the last assignment the student has completed, such as the passage title, its reading level, the date the student completed the assignment, when it was last edited, the class in which the ORR was taken, and their proficiency score on the assignment.

 To learn more about the Student Overview Page, as well as creating and editing ORR assignments, watch the video below.